mehmetaergun/kodi-skill/README.md

 ** If mycroft.ai locates more than one movie that matches your request it will permit you to itterate through your requests using conversational context.
 * eg. "hey mycroft:"
-* Request: "play the move Iron Man"
+* Request: "play the movie Iron Man on Kodi"
 * Response: "I have located 3 movies with the name Iron Man, would you like me to list them?"
 * Request: "yes" / "no"
 * Response: "Iron Man, to Skip, say Next, say play, to play, or Cancel, to stop"